krxm107/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing keywords, the existing keywords of the person will be removed i.e adding of keywords is not cumulative.
+* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s keywords by typing `t/` without specifying any keywords after it.
+* You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 Examples:
 *  `edit_person 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit_person 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing keywords.
+*  `edit_person 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### Editing a club : `edit_club`

 Editing a club in your address book helps you keep its details up to date without having to create a new entry.
-You can quickly change its name, phone, email, address, or keywords, so your contact list always stays accurate and organised.
+You can quickly change its name, phone, email, address, or tags, so your contact list always stays accurate and organised.

 Format: `edit_club INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`